potato soup

 • 2 medium yellow onions

-• Kosher salt
+• tsp fine sea salt

-• dry white wine recommended: Sauvignon Blanc
+• 1/4 cup dry white wine recommended: Sauvignon Blanc

-• 2 medium apples, peeled and sliced 1/4-inch (3.5-cm) thick recommended: Honey Crisp
+• 2 medium apples, peeled and sliced 1/4-inch (3.5-cm) thick recommended: honey crisp

 • 1 clove garlic, finely grated

-• 5 cups organic chicken stock
+• 5 cups organic chicken broth, pus more as needed

 • 1/2 cup apple cider

-• 2 medium russet potatoes, peeled and sliced 1/4-inch (3.5-cm) thick
+• 2 medium russet potatoes, peeled, halved and sliced 1/4-inch (3.5-cm) thick

 • 1/4 tsp ground black pepper